 “Editor” Kirch offers tips and critiques, but if you hand him a piece that isn’t newsworthy, he’s going to nix it.
 Do a good job, and you get published on the site.

 Kirch says that this approach gives students a taste of “what it feels like to be professional journalists.”

 Partly because once a story makes it to the site, there’s an actual readership.

-The assistant professor pumps out content through his personal social media along with Twitter and Facebook accounts he created specifically to promote The Baltimore Watchdog.
+The associate professor pumps out content through his personal social media along with Twitter and Facebook accounts he created specifically to promote The Baltimore Watchdog.
 Students, Kirch reflects, are highly motivated to work hard when they see their articles liked and retweeted.
 One recent piece even got a comment from a reader in Japan.